About Me

 What if I told you that this anxiety isn’t as terrifying as it seems?

-Anxiety is a human experience that might indicate the danger, stress or lack of connection.
+Anxiety is what happens when your internal alarm system stays stuck on "high alert."
+It's a human experience that might also indicate the danger, stress or lack of connection.

 Integrative Counselling can be very effective for anxiety issues.
 Because I combine different approaches, it can allow us to address your anxiety from different perspectives – cognitive, emotional, somatic or behavioural.
 In sessions you can explore your unique triggers and experiences.